Development of the gonads

-The development of the gonads is part of the prenatal development of the reproductive system and ultimately forms the testes in males and the ovaries in females.
-The gonads initially develop from the mesothelial layer of the peritoneum.
+The development of the gonads is part of the prenatal development of the reproductive system and ultimately forms the testicles in males and the ovaries in females.

-The ovary is differentiated into a central part, the medulla, covered by a surface layer, the germinal epithelium.
 The immature ova originate from cells from the dorsal endoderm of the yolk sac.
 Once they have reached the gonadal ridge they are called oogonia.
 Development proceeds and the oogonia become fully surrounded by a layer of connective tissue cells (pre-granulosa cells).
 In this way, the rudiments of the ovarian follicles are formed.

-In the testis, a network of tubules fuse to create the seminiferous tubules.
-Via the rete testis, the seminiferous tubules become connected with outgrowths from the mesonephros, which form the efferent ducts of the testis.
-The descent of the testes consists of the opening of a connection from the testis to its final location at the anterior abdominal wall, followed by the development of the gubernaculum, which subsequently pulls and translocates the testis down into the developing scrotum.
-Ultimately, the passageway closes behind the testis.
+In the testicle, a network of tubules fuse to create the seminiferous tubules.
+Via the rete testis, the seminiferous tubules become connected with outgrowths from the mesonephros, which form the efferent ducts of the testicle.
+The descent of the testicles consists of the opening of a connection from the testis to its final location at the anterior abdominal wall, followed by the development of the gubernaculum, which subsequently pulls and translocates the testicle down into the developing scrotum.
+Ultimately, the passageway closes behind the testicle.
 A failure in this process causes an indirect inguinal hernia.

 Germ cells migrate from near the allantois and colonize the primordial gonads.
 In the female, the germ cells colonise the cortex and become oogonia.
 In the male, the germ cells colonise the seminiferous cords of the medulla, becoming spermatogonia.